Using the MeshCore Python API

 What is the MeshCore Python API?

-Installing meshtastic-python
+Installing meshcore

-Install the library via pip (Python 3.8+ required):
+Install the library via pip (Python 3.10+ required):

 On Linux you may need extra permissions for serial port access.
 Add yourself to the dialout group: sudo usermod -a -G dialout $USER (and log in again).
+For BLE you need to pair your device first via bluetoothctl.

 Basic usage

-import meshtastic
+import asyncio

 # Connect via USB serial

-# Send a text message to all nodes
+# Send message to first contact

 # Close connection